• Home

 About This Version

-Tony Bennett recorded this version of “Last Night When We Were Young” in 1992 for his album Perfectly Frank.
-Ralph Sharon wrote the arrangement and led The Ralph Sharon Trio, with Sharon on piano, Paul Langosch on bass, and Joe LaBarbera on drums.
+Tony Bennett recorded “Last Night When We Were Young” in June 1992 for his album Perfectly Frank.
+It was arranged by Ralph Sharon, who led the Ralph Sharon Trio that accompanied Bennett for Perfectly Frank, featuring Sharon on piano, Paul Langosch on bass, and Joe LaBarbera on drums.

 Filed Under: Song of the Day Tagged With: Harold Arlen, Joe LaBarbera, Paul Langosch, Perfectly Frank, Ralph Sharon, Tony Bennett, Yip Harburg